 Discharge – a determination by the Bankruptcy Court that eligible debts have been eliminated and there is no longer any legal responsibility to repay those debts.

-Dismiss – to end a bankruptcy case; protection from creditors ends immediately upon dismissal.
+Dismiss – to end a bankruptcy case without having debts forgiven; protection from creditors ends immediately upon dismissal.

 Equity – the difference between what an item is worth and what you owe on it.

 Exemption – the amount of real or personal property that the bankruptcy laws allow you to keep while still getting rid of your debt.

 Financial management course – see Debtor education class.

 Foreclosure – a legal process that a mortgage company must go through in order to sell a house at sheriff’s sale if payments on the mortgage have not been kept current.

 Judgment – a decision given by a court, usually that a certain amount of money is owed to a creditor.